Sieboldianus/lbsntransform/README.md

 The GDPR directly requests Social Media Network operators to allow users to transfer accounts and data in-between services.
-While there are attempts by Google, Facebook etc. (e.g. see the [data-transfer-prject][data-transfer-prject]), this is not currently possible.
+While there are attempts by Google, Facebook etc. (e.g. see the [data-transfer-project][data-transfer-project]), this is not currently possible.
 With the lbsnstructure, a primary motivation is to systematically characterize LBSN data aspects in a common, cross-network data scheme that enables privacy-by-design for connected software, data handling and database design.